-APPOINTMENT All employment offers are conditional based upon the successful completion of a medical examination (which will include a drug screening).
+APPOINTMENT All employment offers are conditional based on successful completion of a medical examination (which will include a drug screening).
 Prior to a conditional offer of employment, applicants must successfully complete a reference and background check.
 All employees are required to take a loyalty oath.
 CITIZENSHIP United States citizenship is not required for most positions, however, non-citizen applicants must present proof of permission to work prior to employment.
 Application for citizenship at least one year prior to final filing date is required for sworn police/fire positions.
 PROBATIONARY PERIOD Employees serve a probationary period ranging from six (6) months to one (1) year.
 If performance is not satisfactory, any employee may be rejected without cause or recourse during the probationary period.
 EXEMPT POSITIONS Employees hired into Exempt positions do not have any property or vested right to their position and may be terminated at any time without cause or recourse.
 VETERANS' PREFERENCE Veterans' preference is given for service during certain periods of war or national emergency (dates are on file in Human Resources) on open examinations only.
 Qualified veterans, widows or spouses of disabled veterans who pass the examination(s) are eligible.
 To claim preference, applicants must submit a copy of the DD214 or other acceptable proof of service with their application.
 EMERGENCY SERVICE All City employees are required to perform assigned Emergency Service duties in the event of an emergency or disaster.
 EQUAL OPPORTUNITY The City of Burbank does not discriminate on the basis of age, sex (including pregnancy, childbirth, or related medical conditions), race, color, religion, national origin, ancestry, citizenship status, uniformed service member status, marital status, sexual orientation, gender identification, genetic characteristics, medical condition, FMLA/CFRA eligibility, or any disability protected by state or federal law in its employment actions, decisions, policies, and practices.
 Note: The provisions of this bulletin do not constitute an expressed or implied contract.
 Any provision contained in this bulletin may be modified or revoked without notice.